-Product Stewardship and Regulatory Affairs (PSRA) managers in the Paints & Coatings industry don't have it easy these days: an ever-increasing number of new regulations creates a flood of inquiries.
-Yet, they must ensure compliance with all regulations at all times.
+Product Stewardship and Regulatory Affairs (PSRA) managers in the specialty chemicals industry don't have it easy these days: an ever-increasing number of new regulations creates a flood of requests for information.
+In addition to those inquiries, they must ensure compliance with all regulations at all times.

-Regulatory affairs managers in the Paints & Coatings industry have to deal with an increasingly complex set of regulations.
-For example, the demarcation between REACH and the Biocides Regulation raises many questions and involves the consideration of numerous stakeholders.
+Regulatory affairs managers in the specialty chemicals industry have to deal with an increasingly complex set of regulations.
+One example would be the demarcation between REACH and the Biocidal Products Regulation (BPR) and the many questions that this raises requiring consideration from numerous stakeholders.

-At the same time, changes in the risk assessment of certain substances or substance groups are the order of the day, and can jeopardize the future of profitable products overnight.
-Does our planting pot preservative paint trigger allergies How far will the use of titanium dioxide be restricted in the future?
+At the same time, changes in the risk assessment of certain substances or substance groups are the order of the day and can jeopardize the future of profitable products overnight.
+Does our ingredient we are supplying to customers for their planting pot preservative paint trigger allergies?
+How far will the use of titanium dioxide be restricted in the future?

 5 Ways to Improve Product Stewardship and Regulatory Affairs Compliance

-Here are 5 ways we at Veeva have seen Paints & Coatings industry leaders improve compliance, speed, and accuracy, while mitigating risk.
+Here are 5 ways we at Veeva have seen chemicals industry leaders improve compliance, speed, and accuracy while mitigating risk.

 1. Recognize product stewardship and regulatory affairs as business enablers

-The hurdles have never been higher to bring compliant paints and coatings to market, as well as take into account the large number of eco-labels.
+The hurdles to bringing compliant products to market for the customers of specialty chemicals manufacturers have never been higher.
 That is why product stewards should accompany the entire life cycle of these products.
-But unfortunately, most companies do not provide for this.
+But unfortunately, most companies are still missing the most effective tools to get the job done.
 Business leaders regard product stewardship and regulatory affairs (PSRA) as an auxiliary function only.

 2. Stop using spreadsheets and shared documents to manage complex business processes

 According to the 2021 Regulatory Management Trends Report, 94% of regulatory affairs teams are still using standard enterprise tools like the Microsoft Office Suite and Google Docs.
-Unfortunately, such information management is extremely error-prone and risky.
-It offers no transparency, automation and only very limited possibilities for review.
+Unfortunately, such information management is extremely error-prone and therefore represents a huge source of risk for companies.
+It offers no transparency, automation, and only very limited possibilities for review.